Officer involved in killing of California rapper was part of prior fatal shooting

 Thompson, one of the officers involved in the fatal shooting of McCoy, was named in an excessive force complaint filed last year by a 49-year-old man who said he suffered a broken nose, a black eye and cuts to his body during a 2017 arrest.
 Another officer who was seen in bodycam footage grabbing the man left the department in October after being named in multiple force complaints, according to the Times-Herald.

-A 2017 Pew Research Center survey found that nearly 75 percent of police officers in the U.S. say they have never fired their service weapon while on duty outside of required training.
+A 2017 Pew Research Center survey found that almost 75 percent of police officers in the United States say they have never fired their service weapon while on duty outside of required training.

 "When you have someone who does it twice in at least a year, and you have other fatal shootings in your department, it raises questions about the leadership and their willingness to hold these officers accountable," Burris said.